barumau/pandunia/eng/G-N.md

 *multi meme*
 – many sheep

-*korse*
+*kursi*
 – a chair or chairs
-*un korse*
+*un kursi*
 – one chair
-*du korse*
+*du kursi*
 – two chairs
-*tri korse*
+*tri kursi*
 – three chairs
-*multi korse*
+*multi kursi*
 – many chairs

-It is possible to specify plurality also by reduplication, by saying the noun two times.
+## Plural of diversity

+Noun reduplication i.e. doubling of the noun indicates a variety or diversity of the reduplicated object.
+It means that there are many kinds of the thing in question.

+*hom hom*
+– people and people, many kinds of people
 *haus haus*
-– houses and houses, a variety of houses
+– houses and houses, many kinds of houses
 *buk buk*
-– books and books, a variety of books
+– books and books, many kinds of books

 Quantity words should not be used together with reduplication.
 Therefore, a phrase like
 *tri buk buk*
-would be superfluous, whereas
+would be too much, whereas
 *tri buk*
 ('three books') is just perfect.